The Future of Manufacturing, Warehousing, and Logistics

 Reinstitution and Expansion of Tariffs

-Since taking office, Trump has already implemented a series of tariffs aimed at reducing trade imbalances, boosting domestic production, and pressuring foreign governments to renegotiate trade agreements.
+In just 3 months, Trump has already implemented numerous tariffs aimed at reducing trade imbalances, boosting domestic production, and pressuring foreign governments to renegotiate trade agreements.

 Incentives For Domestic Manufacturing